Consumed (Wallop book)

-Consumed: How shopping fed the class system is a 2013 book by Harry Wallop.
+Consumed: How shopping fed the class system, also published as Consumed: How We Buy Class in Modern Britain, is a 2013 book by Harry Wallop.
 It explores our personal identity and sense of self and self-worth have come to be defined by what we buy.
 It uses several detailed examples to show how advertisers and marketeers have driven our consumerism.